Virginia’s game against Louisville postponed after coronavirus cases among Cardinals

-The game has been tentatively rescheduled for Nov.
-14, when both schools had an open date, but Louisville has paused all football activities for an indefinite period.
-Cardinals Coach Steve Satterfield discussed postponing his team’s game against the Hokies, which Virginia Tech won, 42-35, Saturday afternoon at Cardinal Stadium.
+The game was tentatively rescheduled for Nov.
+14, when both schools had an open date, but Louisville paused all football activities for an indefinite period.
+Cardinals Coach Steve Satterfield considered postponing his team’s game against the Hokies, which Virginia Tech won, 42-35, Saturday afternoon at Cardinal Stadium.

 “We just went through last weekend and went out there with five, really four, scholarship defensive linemen last week,” Tyra said Wednesday night during a video call with reporters.
 “I think we were trying to figure out, like, most how to scheme around it.
 Other teams in the leagues have had to do that.